diegocomfort/Dumbledore/README.md

 Dumbledore should now be available in your extension menu

 ## Usage
-Type in your message where you see "Promt away"
+Type in your message where you see "Promt away!"
 To send your message, click `ctrl+enter` or click on the quote in the top right corner